A note on marginal correlation based screening: Abstract

 \section{Abstract}

 Independence screening methods such as the two sample $t$-test and the marginal correlation based ranking are among the most widely used techniques for variable selection in ultrahigh dimensional data sets.
-In this sort note, simple examples are used to demonstrate potential problems with the independence screening methods in the presence of correlated predictors.
+In this short note, simple examples are used to demonstrate potential problems with the independence screening methods in the presence of correlated predictors.
+Also, an example is considered where all important variables are independent among themselves and all but one important variables are independent with the unimportant variables.
+Furthermore, a real data example from a genome wide association study is used to illustrate inferior performance of marginal correlation screening compared to another screening method.